Magnetic Molecular Energizer (MME)

 FACT SHEET

-MME stands for Magnetic Molecular Energizer Therapy, a novel, non-invasive, negligible risk, research treatment modality that involves the application of a high energy (3,000-5,000 Gauss) negatively oriented magnetic field to a diseased or dysfunctional organ system or body region.
+MME stands for Magnetic Molecular Energizer Therapy, a novel, non-invasive, research treatment modality that involves the application of a high energy (3,000-5,000 Gauss) negatively oriented magnetic field to a diseased or dysfunctional organ system or body region.
 The MME device, in use in the US since 1997, consists of two large electromagnets and a DC power converter, with the patient positioned in the focal point between the two electromagnets.
 AMRI of NW Ohio is the 6th American MME facility, and is providing MME to its patients under the auspices of an Institutional Review Board (IRB).

 How does MME work - at the Molecular level?